-Resident meetings are held on the first Thursday of each month at Bayou Towers location and the second Thursday of each month at the Senator Circle location in an effort to resolve any housing related issues and make recommendations for improvement.
+Resident meetings are held on the first Thursday of each month at Bayou Towers location and the second Thursday of each month at the Senator Circle location in an effort to resolve any housing-related issues and make recommendations for improvement.
+At these meetings, the board discusses the future outlook of the Housing Authority with the director, consultant, former residents, and the public.